 I suggest to arrange to visit a big destination per day, choosing the most “boring” for them while they are having nap.
 Arrange short transfers among the various points of interest, so that they can be done on foot or by bus.
 Leave the longest journey back to the hotel at the end of the day.

 Slow down and consider the following list, an easy guide to stress-free places for kids where spend some hours, or think over them as a child-friendly filler at the end of the day.

 SOUTH BANK is a good start to visit the city.
-There is s pedestrian path along the Thames and several places of interest including the London Eye and the London Sea Life Aquarium (in both cases, I suggest to book online), the Shakespeare Theater, the Tate Modern and the Borough Market.
+There is s pedestrian path along the Thames and several places of interest including the London Eye and the London Sea Life Aquarium, the Millenium Bridge, Shakespeare Theater, the Tate Modern and the Borough Market.
 If you continue along the River, once left the Borough Market, you cross the London Bridge and you can continue till the Tower of London.
-Close to the London Eye there is also a nice playground!

 A DOUBLE DECKER BUS is always an exciting thing to do with kids!
 It’s free for young children and I think this is also a good way to visit the city instead of paying a very expensive sightseeing!

 I also advise you to read the post How to get cheap tickets for theatre in London, where I recommend all the best websites and ways to buy and save.

 Visit COVENT GARDEN early at the weekend, one of my favorite places in the heart of London.
 It’s a great starting point to visit Soho or Leicester Square, with its Lego shop.
 In Covent Garden there is also the London Transport Museum which is full of fun for children!
 It’s good to know that the Covent Garden tube station has the elevator!